-Supported fields and operators for load balancer rules · Cloudflare Load Balancing
+Supported fields and operators

 For the most up to date list of these fields, create a load balancing rule in the UI.

-For more details about the field type or properties, look for each field in our Firewall rules documentation.
+For more details about the field type or properties, refer to the Rules language documentation .

 Unproxied traffic

-If your traffic is not proxied through Cloudflare, you have access to all the fields listed under Unproxied only and Both.
+If your traffic is not proxied through Cloudflare, you have access to all the fields listed under Unproxied only and Both .

 Cloudflare Load Balancers support the following unproxied fields: